 Thrive Theme Builder and Thrive Architect Go Together

 The very nature of Thrive Theme Builder is founded upon Thrive Architect.

 The editor looks nearly identical, functions exactly the same way, and will feel just like Architect has felt in these latest updates.

 If you do not have Thrive Architect already, you’re going to want to familiarize yourself with how it works so that you’re a Thrive Architect expert before it launches.

-The goal of the beta testing is to get enough feedback to make the theme builder solid and stable as quickly as possible.
+- Advanced Beta testing.
+This means that they installed Thrive Theme Builder on live websites under developer supervision.
+The goal of the beta testing was to get enough feedback to make the theme builder solid and stable as quickly as possible.

 The goal is to have a real WordPress Theme Builder with full WYSIWYG front-end editing functionality (just like you’re used from Thrive Architect), but the interactions between content, templates, post formats, and other critical components… make the development extremely complex.

 There are different hosting, server, etc environments where situations are different.

 Rather than releasing it in one shot and not being able to keep up with the different requests, this is more manageable.

 There will be be new features added regularly, like more WooCommerce compatibility, SEO features and other things that we can’t talk about yet.